mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 # GISS Workflow Assistant

 To improve quality of life while performing the GISS Workflow, this tool does the following:
-1. Calculates geometry for all Event feature classes (only if geometries have changed)
+1. Calculates geometry for all Event feature classes (optional, and only if geometries have changed)
-2. Inserts missing IrwinIDs, or replaces if incorrect
+2. Inserts missing IrwinIDs, or replaces if incorrect (optional)
 3. Checks for case sensitivity issues and hidden spaces in IncidentName fields (optional)
 4. Checks for proper attribution so that Wildfire Daily Fire Perimeters are accessible to public (optional)
 5. Checks for features with values of DeleteThis = Yes (optional)
 6. Checks for missing Drop Point and Helispot labels (optional)
 7. Checks for features with FeatureStatus = Proposed (optional)
 8. Checks for features with FeatureStatus = In Review (optional)
+9. Checks for features with Duplicate Geometry (optional)
-9. Creates a new Master Incident GDB (optional)
+10. Creates a new Master Incident GDB (optional)
-10. Creates a new Master Incident Backup GDB (optional)
+11. Creates a new Master Incident Backup GDB (optional)
-11. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)
+12. Deletes all features in the newly created GDBs that do not match the user specified IncidentName(s) (optional)

 ### How does it work?